pycontribs/jira/docs/jirashell.rst

 jirashell
 *********

 There is no substitute for play.
-The only way to really know a service, an API or a package is to explore it, poke at it, and bang your elbows -- trial and error.
-A REST design is especially well-suited to active exploration, and the ``jirashell`` script (installed automatically when you use pip) is designed to help you do exactly that.
+The only way to really know a service, API or package is to explore it, poke at it, and bang your elbows -- trial and error.
+A REST design is especially well-suited for active exploration, and the ``jirashell`` script (installed automatically when you use pip) is designed to help you do exactly that.

 Run it from the command line::